 The History of Al Rashid Mosque

-In the hopes of beginning a new life of peace and prosperity the first Muslims arrived in Canada in 1871.
-They arrived by boat on Canada’s east coast and by 1931 the Census of Canada registered 645 Muslim residents.
-In the early 1930’s in the City of Edmonton, Mayor John Fry was approached by a group of Muslim ladies for a plot of land on which a mosque could be built for the growing Muslim community.
-An amount of 5000 dollars was needed to buy the land that was located next to Victoria High School and later in 1946 Al Rashid was moved to Royal Alexander Hospital in order to expand Victoria High School.
-A Ukrainian-Canadian named Mike Drewoth was hired as the contractor for this historic undertaking that would be the first mosque built in North America.
+In the hopes of beginning a new life of peace and prosperity, the first Muslims arrived in Canada in 1871.
+In the early 1930s in Edmonton, Mayor John Fry was approached by a group of Muslim ladies for a plot of land on which a mosque could be built for the growing Muslim community.
+An amount of 5000 dollars was needed to buy the land that was located next to Royal Alexandra Hospital.
+Edmontonians from diverse religions and ethnic background joined the fundraising efforts to raise the money needed to build Canada’s first Mosque

 The official opening of the Al Rashid Mosque was on December 12, 1938.

-As the community grew, more services and facilities were needed.
-To meet this challenge the Canadian Islamic Centre/ Al Rashid Mosque offers many services including housing, funeral services, educational programs, an accredited private school for grades K-12 and much more.
 Today the Edmonton Muslim community consists of over 60,000 members comprised of over 62 ethnic backgrounds.
+Al Rashid serves them as the prominent Islamic organization that leads public outreach activities; provide religious, recreational, and educational facilities to support the practice of the essence and value of Islam.
+Al Rashid foster’s interfaith understanding to fulfill the spiritual, social, and intellectual needs of all Edmontonians.
 Its members have contributed to Edmonton’s dynamic character for over a century and look to the future as an opportunity to continue to live in harmony and prosperity with Canadians of all religious and ethnic backgrounds.